Homeschooling in the United States: Legality

 The legality of homeschooling in the United States has been debated by educators, lawmakers, and parents since the beginnings of compulsory schooling in Massachusetts in 1852.
-For decades the source of debate was focused on whether it was legal for parents to withhold their children from school and educate them in a home setting, pitting homeschooling advocates against those in favor of organized public schools.

-Since the late 1980s, the focus on the legality of homeschooling in general is no longer in serious debate but legal questions have shifted to whether homeschooling communities can access state school funds, facilities, and resources.
+Since the late 1980s, the focus on the legality of homeschooling in general is less prevalent, with legal questions shifting to whether students who are homeschooled can access state school funds, facilities, and resources.
 There are also legal questions over the degree of control that a state can exercise on homeschooling families regarding areas like curricula and standardized testing.